When your special someone really wanted a hood ornament shaped like Jayne Mansfield under the tree at Christmas, JC Whitney had you covered.

 You kids with your fancy electric start.
-Why in our day, you cranked over an engine by hand, and if you separated your shoulder after you did, it built character.
+Why in our day, you drank out of the hose and you cranked over an engine by hand, and if you separated your shoulder after you did, it built character.
 For less than four bucks, you could experience the sheer excitement of the dawn of the automobile in your very own Volkswagen.

 Simply wind the strap around your VW’s generator pulley and fire your car to life with your own gumption.

 “Rolls-Royce” Hood and Continental Kit

 Now that you’ve yank-started your Volkswagen, you’ll want to add a few accessories to really class up the joint.
 You’ll be mistaken for a Rockefeller with this Rolls-Royce hood and Continental fake spare tire hump.

 No more French’s yellow mustard for you, my good man.
 It’s Grey Poupon on your tube steak from here on out.

 Duplex Left Foot Accelerator

 Are you tired of the drudgery of utilizing only your right foot to persevere against the inscrutable resistance of your throttle return spring?

 Act today and enjoy this contraption, which allows your right foot to luxuriate in comfort while that no-good lazy left foot does some work for once.